Riskofpain/IIoT-system-OpenPLC-Node-RED/README.md

 The system is fully containerized using Docker, simulating a modern Industry 4.0 architecture where IT and OT systems converge.

 ![Dashboard Visualization](images/dashboard_running.png)
-*Figure 1: Node-RED HMI showing the system in RUN state with the active Digital Twin.*
+*Node-RED HMI showing the system in RUN state with the active Digital Twin.*

 ### Key Engineering Concepts
 * **IEC 61131-3 Programming:** Ladder Logic implementation of a latching circuit with Stop-Dominant safety logic.